 Once you've decided that you want to get more out of your router, it's time to get down to business.

 The first hurdle is choosing your router.

-If you've got an old one lying around in the house, then you can look at their router database page to find out if it's possible to install DD-WRT on it.
-You can also use the DD-WRT router list to find a router for yourself.
+If you've got an old one lying around in the house, then you can look at their router database page to find out if installing DD-WRT is possible on it.
+You can also use the DD-WRT router list to find the best DD-WRT router for yourself.
 While very similar, we'd recommend the later as it's kept more up to date with information.

 You'll see many websites that use the iconic Linksys WRT54G / WRT54GL for creating a super router, however, it's extremely outdated, lacks any USB ports, and so it's nowhere near the best DD-WRT router anymore.

 Instead, for my demonstrations, I will be using an Asus RT-AC56U.
 It has a great processor, lots of RAM and Flash memory, and 2 USB ports which help increase its practicality exponentially, and you can grab it off Amazon for a mere $100.
 It's also a dual-band (2.4GHz and 5GHz router networks) which allows for better transfer speeds and network connectivity.

 If you have a lower (or higher) budget, then you can also look at our best DD-WRT routers list for other options that we recommend.
 SmallNetBuilder has also put together an excellent tool that allows you to find exactly the right router based on your requirements and specifications.

 DD-WRT isn't the only open source router firmware on the market, and technically it isn't the best in all aspects.
 However, it is the one that has the largest community support, most updates, and, and is therefore the most beginner friendly.

 Personally, I find Tomato router firmware better, but you do need more technical knowledge to deal with it, and you won't always find the answers on the internet.
 An OpenWRT router is the most powerful but also requires excellent computer skills.
 For these reasons, DD-WRT wins the day.